mlgig/xai4mtsc_eval_actionability/README.md

 ![image](https://github.com/mlgig/xai4mtsc_eval_actionability/blob/main/imgs/our_method.png)

-Table 7 shows result for our actionability experiment i.e. to have an alternative channel selection
+Table 7 shows results for our actionability experiment i.e. to have an alternative channel selection approach which uses the aggregated attribution to compute channel importance:

 ![image](https://github.com/mlgig/xai4mtsc_eval_actionability/blob/main/imgs/actionability.png)

 ## Code:

-Code run using python 3.9.18, using the library listed in requirements_py3.9.18.txt file.
+Code run using python 3.9.18, using the libraries listed in requirements_py3.9.18.txt file.
 Executable files are:

 ### train_models.py:
 Script to train the models.
-Mandatory arguments are dataset(possible choices are CounterMovementJump, Military press along with synthetic and ECG data used in InterpretTime publication) and classifier (possible choices are ResNet, dResNet, Rocket, MiniRocket and ConvTran) .
-Optional field is concat i.e. whether to concatenate all channels to get a univariate time series
+Mandatory arguments are dataset (possible choices are CounterMovementJump, Military press along with synthetic and ECG data used in InterpretTime publication) and classifier (possible choices are ResNet, dResNet, Rocket, MiniRocket and ConvTran).
+Optional field is concat i.e. whether to concatenate all channels to get a univariate time series.

 ### compare_explanations.py
 Script used to run the ground truth methodology described in the paper on synthetic data.